Using this window you can specify which SyncBack Touch device you want the profile to use.

 SyncBack Touch Licensing

-SyncBackSE can use a maximum of two different SyncBack Touch device and those SyncBack Touch device cannot use SBMS.
+SyncBackSE can use a maximum of two different SyncBack Touch devices and those SyncBack Touch device cannot use SBMS.
 This means you can have as many profiles as you like that use SyncBack Touch, but you are limited on how many different SyncBack Touch devices you can use.

 SyncBackPro can use a maximum of two different SyncBack Touch devices that are not using SBMS.
 If a SyncBack Touch device is using SBMS then the SBMS server controls the licensing.

 You can purchase more connection licenses for SyncBack Touch.
 When a SyncBack Touch serial number is purchased then enter it via the main menu (Help -> SyncBack Touch Licenses) or via the Licenses button on this profile configuration window.
 If you are using SBMS with SyncBack Touch then the serial numbers should be entered using the SBMS Console.

 Firewalls and Routers

 By default SyncBack Touch uses TCP port 8080 for all communication with SyncBack.
 This port number can be changed/set during the installation (see below) or by using SyncBack.
 If you want to access SyncBack Touch through a firewall then you must open this port.
 If SyncBack Touch is behind a router then you may need to enable port forwarding.
 Refer to your routers documentation for details.

 To discover SyncBack Touch installations broadcasts are made on the UDP port 24671.
 You may need to open this port on your firewall (not your router as broadcasts are only made on the local network).

 On Windows you can use a number of command parameters with the SyncBack Touch installation program (SyncBackTouch_Setup.exe):

 To install SyncBack Touch without any prompts or messages on the screen use the /verysilent command line parameter with the installation executable, e.g.